AppiumTestDistribution/appium-flutter-integration-driver/README.md

 :star: **Simplified Powerful Gestures**: Supports powerful yet simplified gestures like LongPress, ScrollToElement, DragAndDrop, and DoubleClick.

-:star:*⁠*Element Chaining\*\*: Allows chaining of elements, enabling you to find child elements under a specific parent easily.
+:star: **Element Chaining**: Allows chaining of elements, enabling you to find child elements under a specific parent easily.

 ## How to Use Appium Flutter Integration Driver